 At some events there may be a mixed audience consisting of both health professionals and lay people.
-Many pharmaceutical companies – and indeed patient organisations – worry about what can be shared when patients are in the room.
+Many pharmaceutical companies – and indeed patient organisations – worry about what can be shared when patients are present – whether in real life, or virtually.

 The principle on sharing information with the general public still stands: promotion of prescription-only medicines is not permitted.
 That means that promotional presentations or other material suitable for health professionals would not be appropriate for patients to see.
 Clause 26.2 of the ABPI Code, and associated supplementary information, provides detail on information that can be shared with the public.